RaviPrajapati128/Heart-Attack-Risk-Predictor/README.md

 ## ✨ Features
 - User‑friendly Streamlit interface
 - Collects 14+ health and lifestyle inputs
-- Logistic Regression and Linear Regression model for risk prediction
+- Linear Regression model for risk prediction
 - Displays risk as percentage probability
 - Includes disclaimer for educational use only